 S/4HANA represents one of today’s most buoyant areas of enterprise IT.
 Investing time in developing your S/4 expertise can lead to a very successful and reliable career.
 But what is this new iteration of SAP’s ERP all about?
 How does it differ from its predecessor, ECC6?
 Time for a quick overview of SAP S/4HANA.

 S/4HANA is short for “Simplified For HANA (Hi-Performance Analytical Appliance).”
-While ECC6 is built to run on a variety of databases from vendors such as Oracle or IBM, S/4HANA; as its name suggests; can only operate on SAP HANA.
+While ECC6 objective is to run on a variety of databases from vendors such as Oracle or IBM, S/4HANA; as its name suggests; can only operate on SAP HANA.
 Launched in 2015, SAP’s in-memory database allows for increase data access speed and greater live data analysis capabilities.
 This is a key advantage in the era of the connected enterprise and data insights.
 Additionally, a different column-based data organisation allows for the reduction of the number of databases needed to integrate all the information.
 This allows to streamline and speed up data analysis.

-But let’s dive into the details
+But let’s dive into the details of this overview of SAP S/4HANA.

 Additionally, S/4HANA comes with significant updates.
 Among the most immediately noticeable changes is the system’s reliance on the SAP Fiori 3 UX.
 The new user experience streamlines day-to-day use of the platform for both developers and end-users.